June 7, 2023

 Miners' massive departure: Litecoin and Bitcoin Cash networks lose their hash power

-Miners are massively leaving the network due to the low profitability of mining, leaving them unprotected.
+Miners are leaving networks en masse due to the low profitability of mining, leaving them unprotected.

 LTC hash rate reaches mid-Julyhistoric highs above 522 TH / s.
 Since then, the LTC hash rate has been in free fall.
 According to data provided by BitInfoCharts, the hash rate of the coin is now 193.5391 TH / s, which confirms a drop of about 60% in just three months.